 1. INTRODUCTION

-Bananas (Musa spp.) are among the world’s most important food crops, widely cultivated across tropical and subtropical regions.
+Banana (Musa spp.) is considered as world’s most important food crops, widely cultivated across tropical and subtropical regions.
 In developing countries, they rank as the fourth most vital crop after rice, wheat, and maize, playing a significant role in national economies.
-For many people living in the tropical countries, bananas are a staple food and an essential part of their daily nutrition.
-They are a rich source of fiber, carbohydrates, protein, potassium, phosphorus, calcium, manganese, magnesium, copper, vitamin B complex, vitamin A and vitamin C, as well as various antioxidants and phytochemicals (Li et al. 2013, Ranjha et al. 2020, Wan et al. 2005).
+Banana is a staple food and an essential part of daily nutrition for people living in most of the tropical countries.
+They are rich in fiber, carbohydrates, protein, potassium, phosphorus, calcium, manganese, magnesium, copper, vitamin B complex, vitamin A and vitamin C, as well as various antioxidants and phytochemicals (Li et al. 2013, Ranjha et al. 2020, Wan et al. 2005).
 Cultivated bananas are generally believed to have originated in the warm, moist regions of Southeast Asia, including India, Myanmar, Thailand, and Indonesia, as well as in west Oceania (Li et al. 2013, Wang et al. 2019).

 In Myanmar, banana is one of the most important and commonly consumed fruits, valued not only as a food source but also for their role in religious and traditional ceremonies.
 They can be cultivated throughout the country and are available year-round.
 The total area under banana cultivation was approximately 111,000 hectares (Department of Planning, 2023).
 Myanmar is also recognized as a rich source of both cultivated bananas and their wild relatives.
 A total of thirteen Musa species, including wild types, are widely grown, with Musa acuminata, M. cavendishii, and four varieties under M. sapientum being the most prevalent varieties (Aye Tun, 2004).